felicityblueish/felicityblueish/README.md

 **March may be your month of**:
 - Shipping, not tweaking.
 - Letting your projects speak for you — not just your resume.
-- Being found by the recruiter who's hiring you right now.
+- Being found by the recruiter or co-founder — who's ready to work with you immediately.
 - Closing the gap between your skills and what the world can see.

 Move with structure and confidence by getting to the real work today: building useful projects and accelerating your career. **Launch your portfolio website in minutes →** [aptifolio.com](https://aptifolio.com)